Atrioventricular node

-The atrioventricular node or AV node electrically connects the heart's atria and ventricles to coordinate beating in the top of the heart; it is part of the electrical conduction system of the heart.
-The AV node lies at the lower back section of the interatrial septum near the opening of the coronary sinus, and conducts the normal electrical impulse from the atria to the ventricles.
-The AV node is quite compact (~1 x 3 x 5 mm).
+The atrioventricular node (AV node, or Aschoff-Tawara node) is part of the electrical conduction system of the heart.
+It electrically connects the atria to the ventricles to coordinate beating.
+The AV node lies at the lower back section of the interatrial septum near the opening of the coronary sinus and conducts the normal electrical impulse generated by the sinoatrial node to the ventricles.
+It slightly delays the electrical impulse by about 0.09s.
+The AV node also fires intrinsically (without external stimulation) at a rate of 40–60 times/minute, slower than the sinoatrial node.
+It is quite compact (~1 x 3 x 5 mm).

 Structure

 Location

 The AV node lies at the lower back section of the interatrial septum near the opening of the coronary sinus, which conducts the normal electrical impulse from the atria to the ventricles.
 The AV node is quite compact (~1 x 3 x 5 mm).
 It is located at the center of Koch's triangle—a triangle enclosed by the septal leaflet of the tricuspid valve, the coronary sinus, and the membranous part of the interatrial septum.